bimdata/python-api-client/docs/IfcApi.md

 Update some fields of a token

-You can update the expiration date or the read_only field  Required scopes: ifc:token_manage, model:token_manage
+DEPECRATED: Use ProjectAccessToken instead  Required scopes: ifc:token_manage, model:token_manage

 ### Example